gartzis/future-time-temporal-path-query-processing/README.md

 M \in \{\mathrm{PEE}, \mathrm{NDMSE}, \mathrm{NTMSE}, \mathrm{Shorter-path-selection}\}.
 ```

 Here, k_q is the number of future-valid paths returned up to k.
 Mean path-quality errors are averaged over covered queries, while Coverage, Path Recall@k, and Path MRR@k follow the definitions of the main evaluation.
+We use k=10, following the main evaluation.

 <p align="center"><strong>Quality of future-time query answers.</strong></p>